.htaccess tips and tricks

 ..which placed in your master .htaccess file, that would set the default character encoding of your entire site to utf-8 (a good idea!), at least, anything output by PHP.
 If the PHP4 module isn't running on the server, the above .htaccess directive will do exactly nothing; Apache just ignores it.
 As well as proofing us against knocking the server into 500 mode, this also makes our .htaccess directives that wee bit more portable.
 Of course, if your syntax is messed-up, no amount of if-module-ing is going to prevent a error of some kind, all the more reason to practice this stuff on a local test server.

-groovy things to do with .htaccess
+Groovy things to do with .htaccess..

-So far we've only scratched the surface. aside from authorisation, the humble .htaccess file can be put to all kinds of uses.
-If you've ever had a look in my public archives you will have noticed that that the directories are fully browsable, just like in the old days before adult web hosts realized how to turn that feature off! a line like this..
+So far we've only scratched the surface.
+Aside from authorisation, the humble .htaccess file can be put to all kinds of uses.
+If you've ever had a look in my public archives you will have noticed that that the directories are fully browsable, just like in the old days before adult web hosts realized how to turn that feature off!
+A line like this..

 bring back the directories!

-Options +Indexes +MultiViews +FollowSymlinks
+Options +Indexes +MultiViews +SymLinksIfOwnerMatch

-will almost certainly turn it back on again.
+..will almost certainly turn it back on again.
 And if you have mod_autoindex.c installed on your server (probably, yes), you can get nice fancy indexing, too..

 show me those files!